Power of Attorney

 The more restrictions and limitations you build in to your Power of Attorney document, the more control you have over what authority you are delegating; but the less your Attorney will be able to do for you and the harder it will be for your Attorney to do what you want him or her to do.
 These matters are rarely straight forward and you should be prepared to discuss the implications which pertain to your situation with your lawyer.

-The Ministry of the Attorney General has put together a PDF document which answers many of the most common questions about powers of attorney.
+The Miinstry of the Attorney General Office of the Public Guardian and Trustee has put together a PDF document which answers many of the most common questions about powers of attorney.
 This document is useful but it cannot and does not replace your lawyer and his or her ability to interact with you in constructing the set of documents best suited to your individual needs!

 |Home | About Us | Our Services | Valuable Links | Contact Us||